Sinomammut

-Sinomammut (meaning "Chinese mastodon") is a proboscidean found in the Miocene of China.
+Sinomammut (meaning "Chinese Mammut") is a mammutid proboscidean from the Miocene of China.
 Only one species, S. tobieni, is known, named in 2016.

 Discovery and naming

-It was known from GIOTC 0984-9-178, a single, fragmentary, mandible found in the 1990s, however, most of the specimen has been lost, leaving only the right ramus and an in-situ photograph of the mandible.
-The surviving ramus was collected in 1999 in the Neogene-aged Xihe Linxian Basin in Miocene-aged deposits by Zhao Desi.
+It was known from the holotype, specimen GIOTC 0984-9-178, which was a single fragmentary mandible found in the 1990s, however, most of the specimen has been lost, leaving only the right ramus and an in-situ photograph of the mandible.
+The surviving ramus, known as the "Yanghecun specimen", was collected in 1999 in the Neogene-aged Xihe Linxian Basin in Miocene-aged deposits by Zhao Desi.
 The left branch of the jaw was lost during the salvage and is only documented by a photo of the fossil in situ.

 In 2007, Xie GuangPu, also involved in the initial description, published the find under the scientific name Sinomastodon intermedium.
 In 2014, GIOTC 0984-9-178 was removed from the genus Sinomastodon but was not placed in another genus, for it was found to have been an indeterminate member of the monotypic Sinomastodontinae family.
 The type species, Sinomammut tobieni, was named and described by Mothé et al. in 2016.